Skip to content

 Resource limits should be adjusted reasonably based on actual business

-Please adjust resource limits reasonably based on actual business.
+Adjust resource limits reasonably based on actual business needs.

 Blindly limiting resources may lead to longer task execution times or insufficient memory to complete code execution.